helal-10/Inventory-Product-Management-Dashboard/README.md

+"Public Demo: Authentication is bypassed for review purposes.
+Data changes persist in real-time."

 # StockPulse — Modern SaaS Admin Dashboard

 A full-stack product and inventory management dashboard built with Next.js (App Router), focusing on server-first architecture, type safety, and seamless mutations.